Table of Contents

 INSERT INTO ...

-or LOAD DATA
+SELECT or LOAD DATA into

 a file to load the table from a persistent data source, and use

-to name the file.
+init_file to name the file.
 See

 Section 5.1.8, “Server System Variables”, and